 Note that renters insurance isn’t just for those who rent apartments.
 Renters in condos and homes also have the option to purchase renters insurance.
 In warmer states like Florida and Georgia, homeowners may choose to rent their homes out for part of the year if they live elsewhere.
 The renters who occupy those homes can also purchase renters insurance policies to cover their belongings and liability exposure.

 There are numerous renters insurance companies on the market, but your options will depend on what state you live in.
 Not all companies are available nationwide, and not all companies offer renters insurance in each state where they operate.
 If you are looking for the best renters insurance company, you may want to get quotes from these providers:

 - Nationwide: Nationwide earned top marks for its outstanding customer service in the 2022 J.D.
 Power study.
 The company’s policies, however, may cost a little more than competitors.

 - Lemonade: Lemonade is known for its app, which allows renters to obtain a quote, manage their policy and file a claim all in one place.
 The company also donates leftover premiums to global causes.

 - Erie: Renters looking for affordable rates and an easy-to-navigate claims process may want to consider Erie.
 However, this insurer is only available in about one-fifth of the U.S.

 - State Farm: Renters looking for an in-person agency experience might want to get a quote from State Farm.
 The company has over 19,000 agencies across the country.

 Although renters insurance is generally much less expensive than homeowners or condo insurance, there are still ways to reduce your premium.

-- Bundle your policies: If you also have an auto insurance policy, consider bundling your renters insurance with the same insurer — you might earn a discount on both policies.
+- Bundle your policies: If you also have an auto insurance policy, consider bundling your renters insurance with the same insurer to earn a discount.

 - Install protection devices: If your apartment has smoke alarms, a carbon monoxide detector or a home invasion alert system, you might save money on your policy.